-At Reddish Hall School we accept that prevention is better than the cure and therefore strive to create a whole school ethos to reduce/eliminate bullying;
+At Reddish Hall School we accept that prevention is better than the cure and therefore strive to create a whole school ethos to reduce/eliminate bullying by:

-- Proactively seeking to celebrate success to create a positive school culture, - Personal Development lessons provide opportunities to explore bullying as a topic, - Teaching methods employed encourage co-operative work inside and outside the classroom, - Where appropriate, PSW's provide time for class groups to discuss issues related to relationships and consider strategies for dealing with difficulties, - Assemblies are recognized as an important forum to raise awareness and restate expectations of behaviour and to promote 'Anti-Bullying Week' annually during March and November, - E-Safety across the school and via Assemblies to include safe practice involving the use of: on-line chat rooms /social networking sites and mobile phones, - Positive behaviour is encouraged and expected at all times.
-It is also recognized and fostered by our reward system. - Residential and day trips are seen as an excellent way of developing positive relationships and mutual understanding,
+- Proactively seeking to celebrate success to create a positive school culture. - Personal Development lessons provide opportunities to explore bullying as a topic. - Employing teaching methods which encourage co-operative work inside and outside the classroom.
+Where appropriate, support staff provide time for class groups to discuss issues related to relationships and consider strategies for dealing with difficulties. - Using assemblies and form sessions as an important forum to raise awareness and restate expectations of behaviour and to promote 'Anti-Bullying Week' annually during March and November. - Teaching e-safety across the school and via assemblies to promote safe practice involving the use of online chat rooms /social networking sites and mobile phones. - Encouraging and expecting positive behaviour at all times, which is also recognised and fostered by our reward system. - Viewing and promoting residential and day trips as an excellent way of developing positive relationships and mutual understanding.